 After the betting activity for the turn round is completed, the 'river' is dealt face-up on the board.
 The river is the fifth and final community card in 5-Card Omaha poker.
 In a clockwise direction from the button, the active player is the first to wager.
 After then, there is one last round of betting.

 If there are more than one player left after the last betting round, the last person to bet or raise shows their cards first, unless no bets were put, in which case the player immediately clockwise from the button shows their cards first.
 The person with the best five-card hand wins the pot.
 Players in 5 Card Omaha can only use two of their five hole cards in combination with exactly three of the board cards.
 The pot will be split evenly between the players with the best hands if they have identical hands.

-Following the distribution of the pot, a new 5 Card Omaha online poker game is ready to be played.
+Following the distribution of the pot, a new 5 Card Omaha online poker game is ready to be played intypes of card games.
 In a clockwise movement, the button now advances to the next participant.